Proctoring at Marshall Public Library

 The proctor is responsible for sending any materials or signing any forms to finalize the proctoring procedure.

 Exams will be sent through the mail.
-A stamped and addressed envelope must be provided by either the Institution or the student.
+A stamped and addressed envelope must be provided by the Institution.

 The library does not fax or scan exams.